seng438-winter-2023/seng438-a2-noornawaz1/seng438-a2-team_15.md

 Black box testing allowed us to focus on the core functionality of the system without thoroughly considering the internal code and inner works of the SUT.
 This allowed us to test a system from end-to-end and put us in the shoes of regular users that use the application.

 # 3 Test cases developed
-Figure 1: Results of Testing
+Figure 1: Results of Testing Range Class
 | Class | Function | Test description | Pass/Fail |
 |---------|-------|---------|---------|
 | org.jfree.Range | contains | Testing a positive number that is inside the range| Pass |